There are several ways to find out where Birmingham’s trees are located (hint: everywhere). That’s why we have used TreePlotter to develop a map.

 iTree Eco 2023

-Birmingham TreePeople are in charge of Birmingham’s trees.
-We have surveyed using citizen science with our dedicated urban forest volunteers.
+Birmingham TreePeople were in charge of Birmingham’s trees.
+We surveyed using citizen science with our dedicated urban forest volunteers.
 They sampled data from over 1,000 random plots.
 It is now the largest of its kind within the UK, and was even completed the fastest.
 Click here if you would like to find out more about the iTree Eco survey of 2023.

 If you have a concern about a tree, then contact the City Council.